 In Bogotá, Colombia, while attending her postgraduate studies in systemic therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by war and drugs; and assessed an NGO with qualitative research methodologies.
 She worked as a counsellor at the psychology assessment centre for the university community, and in the facilities that the university provided for the broader public.

 In 2008 she traveled to Mexico City with a scholarship to complete her Master´s Degree in Literature.
 Here, she maintained her private practice, volunteered as a clinical practitioner at the country´s biggest center for drug treatment, and worked as a consultant, psychotherapist, supervisor and coach at an NGO dedicated to helping women experiencing violence in the home.
+Alejandra has a registered clinical counsellor designation which allows those who have extended health benefits at work to have coverage for her sessions.

 Through conversations with Alejandra, clients gain new perspectives on the challenges facing them, which allows them to co-create a tailor made process of change that focuses on their own resources and strengths.
 Having lived in 4 different countries, Alejandra´s clients appreciate her ability to work with cultural awareness and transitions.